d-morrison/IntroStatActivities/02-study-design.Rmd

 \newpage

-3. A television station is interested in predicting whether or not voters in its listening area are opposed to legalizing marijuana for adult use.
+3. A television station is interested in predicting whether or not a local referendum to legalize marijuana for adult use will pass.
 It asks its viewers to phone in and indicate whether they are in favor of this or opposed to this.
 Of the 2241 viewers who phoned in, forty-five percent were opposed to legalizing marijuana.
 \vspace{0.1in}

     Target population: